mplanasgit/Ironhack-Final-Project/README.md

 ### With *PM10 Viewer* you can:
 1. Visualize PM10 historical data for European capitals.
-2. Get the best months (ranked) to visit a certain city.
-3. Inspect the levels of PM10 in a given day or period of time.
+2. Inspect the levels of PM10 in a given day or period of time.
 For instance, you could analyze how the lockdowns due to Covid-19 influenced the emissions of PM10 in each city.

 ### With *PM10 Forecaster* you can:
-1. Visualize the forecast of PM10 levels by city using a built-in *generalized* SARIMA model.
+1. Visualize the forecast of PM10 levels by city using the Prophet algorithm (from Facebook) or a built-in *generalized* SARIMA model.
 2. Interactively change the parameters of SARIMA to fine-tune and optimize the model for each specific city.
+3. Forecast the best months (ranked) to visit a certain city according to the model of your choice (Prophet or SARIMA).

-**Continue reading to see how the analysis was performed and how the app would retrieve the requested information (gifs below).**
+**Continue reading to see how the analysis was performed and how the app would retrieve the requested information (with gifs examples).**

 ## 1- Context
 - Air pollution is responsible for many respiratory and cardiovascular diseases.